-Millions of women Sack work/ Could not Seasonal Business find FT work work work work work full-time Shack work/ Could not Seasonal Business find FT work work work family/ personal obligations "Economic reasons" "Non-economic reasons" Women who want to work full-time "Komen who want to work full-time "Women who want to work full-time "Non-economic reasons" "Non-economic reasons"
+Millions of women Solar work / Could not Seasonal Business find FT work work work work work full-time Solar work / Could not Seasonal Business find FT work work work family/ Training Medical Social less than specify cond.
+"Economic reasons" Women who want to work full-time Women who want to work full-time metrics significantly obscure the true economic conditions for working women, painting a far rosier picture than the reality they face day to day.